Give us a call now for an immediate match with a local pro.

 On average, 55% of the energy used in American homes is for heating and cooling, according to the Department of Energy.
-With Baxter's cold winters, you probably feel as though you're spending even more than that.
+With Baxter's cold winters, you may feel as though you're spending even more than that.
 On average, the monthly heating bill for a Baxter resident is $220.

 Our Rating